How you connect your generator to your house determines what you can run and the safety of the connections

 This generator cord to manual transfer switch inlet box allows the generator to power the furnace, a small central air conditioner, well pump, or other hardwired appliance.

 A manual transfer switch is exactly what its name states.
 It is a manual device that requires a human to throw the switch from utility to generator.
 When that happens, the circuits supplied by the generator are isolated from the utility lines and connected to the generator lines.
 Returning the switch to the utility reverses the action and reconnects utility power.

-When a power outage occurs, the homeowner moves the portable outside to a predetermined location that won’t gather standing water or allows deadly exhaust to enter the home.
-The dedicated power cable is plugged into the generator panel and into the inlet box.
-After starting the generator and allowing it to warm up, the generator’s main breaker is turned to on, and then the manual transfer switch is moved to the generator position.
+When a power outage occurs, the homeowner moves the portable outside for placement in a safe location that won’t gather standing water or allow deadly exhaust to enter the home.
+The dedicated power cable plugs into the generator panel and into the inlet box.
+With the manual transfer switch in the generator position and the generator main breaker turned OFF, the homeowner starts the generator.
+After it warms up, the generator’s main breaker is turned to on.
+Individual circuits in the transfer switch are ready to receive power.

 Extension Cord Size